Codecademy/docs/content/general/concepts/virtual-machines/virtual-machines.md

 ### Increased Security

 Using separate VMs is considered a secure way to explore potentially malicious applications or viruses.
-Because VMs are separate environments from the host, they can be used for these tasks without the risk of compromising the host machine.
+Because they are separate environments, VMs can be used for these tasks without the risk of compromising the host machine.

 VMs can also improve security because VMs are isolated from the host computer and each other.
 If an attacker gained access to a single VM, they won’t have access to the host machine or other VMs that share the same host.